Naif-Ganadily/EE_596_NLP_Project1/README.md

 ## Models
 ## * Part 1: Basic Logistic Regression
-In this part, a basic logistic regression model is implemented using PyTorch.
-The model takes a simple input feature (e.g., word count) and predicts the sentiment of the movie review (positive or negative).
+In this part, a basic logistic regression model is implemented using Scikit-Learn.
+The model takes a Bag of Words (BoW) representation of the movie reviews and predicts the sentiment of the movie review (positive or negative).

-## * Part 2: Logistic Regression with Bag of Words
+## * Part 2: Deep Learning Approach with PyTorch
-In this part, the bag of words representation is used to represent the movie reviews.
-Each review is represented as a vector with the same length as the vocabulary, with each element in the vector corresponding to the count of a specific word in the review.
-The logistic regression model is then applied on this representation.
+In this part, I have used PyTorch to create a deep learning-based logistic regression model for sentiment analysis.
+The model is trained using backpropagation over a set number of epochs.
+During training, cross-validation is performed to monitor the validation loss and the best model is saved.
+The performance of the model is then evaluated on the validation and test datasets.

 ## * Part 3: Logistic Regression with Pretrained Word Embeddings
-In this part, pretrained word embeddings (GloVe) are used to represent the movie reviews.
+In the third part, pretrained word embeddings (GloVe) are used to represent the movie reviews.
 Each review is represented as the sum of its word vectors.
-A linear layer is applied on top of the sentence representation, and logistic regression is performed, leveraging deep learning methodologies.
+A logistic regression model is applied on this representation, and its performance is evaluated on the validation and test datasets.

 ## Evaluation Metrics
 The models are evaluated using the following metrics: